beidemichael/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse - Write a script that reverse its input.
 22-users_and_homes - script that displays all users and their home directories, sorted by users.
 11-directories - a script that counts the number of directories and sub-directories in the current directory.
+6-third_line - script that displays the third line of the file iacta